• Skip to main content

 This post may contain affiliate links.
 Please read our disclosure policy.

-This no-soak Black Eyed Peas Recipe shows you how to make black eyed peas with cooked ham in the Instant Pot or stove.
-Savor these creamy black eyed peas for New Year's day or any weeknight dinner!
+This no-soak Black Eyed Peas Recipe shows you how to make black-eyed peas with cooked ham in the Instant Pot or on the stove.
+Savor these creamy black-eyed peas for New Year's Day or any weeknight dinner!

 ladle of black eyed peas over instant pot on green background